krnese/AzureDeploy/OMS/MSOMS/Solutions/recoveryservices/README.md

 If you **dont** have an existing OMS Log Analytics Workspace, the template will create and deploy this for you.

-## Setup - Using an existing OMS Log Analytics Workspace
+## Deploying the Azure Recovery Services Solution

-### Follow these instructions to deploy the OMS ASR Solution into an existing OMS Log Analytics Workspace
+### Follow these instructions to deploy solution into an existing - or new Log Analytics Workspace

-Log into Azure Portal (https://portal.azure.com) and ensure you are in the subscription containing your OMS Workspace
+Log into Azure Portal (https://portal.azure.com) and ensure you are in the subscription containing the recovery vault you want to monitor

 Locate your existing OMS Log Analytics Workspace and note the name of the workspace, the location of the workspace, and the Resource Group